chris-short/devopsish.com/content/post/137/index.md

 [What is a TTY on Linux? (and How to Use the tty Command)](https://www.howtogeek.com/428174/what-is-a-tty-on-linux-and-how-to-use-the-tty-command/) — "What does the tty command do?
 It prints the name of the terminal you're using.
 TTY stands for 'teletypewriter.'
 What's the story behind the name of the command?
 That takes a bit more explaining."
 TTY is old af.
 How do I know?
 I've used a physical TTY before.

-[How to Teach Old Apps New Tricks with Ansible-based Operators (Parts 1 & 2)](https://chrisshort.net/how-to-teach-old-apps-new-tricks-with-ansible-based-operators-parts-1-2/) — I presented two fifteen minute talks on Ansible-based Kubernetes Operators at Red Hat Summit.
-I wanted to share the slides because conceptually, we've got k8s operators narrowed down pretty closely to Ansible contexts with a smidgen or k8s yaml.
+[How to Teach Old Apps New Tricks with Ansible-based Operators (Parts 1 & 2)](https://chrisshort.net/how-to-teach-old-apps-new-tricks-with-ansible-based-operators-parts-1-2/) — I presented two fifteen-minute talks on Ansible-based Kubernetes Operators at Red Hat Summit.
+I wanted to share the slides because conceptually, we've got k8s operators narrowed down pretty closely to Ansible contexts with a smidgen or k8s YAML.
 It lowers the barrier to entry.

 [33 Kubernetes security tools](https://sysdig.com/blog/33-kubernetes-security-tools/) — "Kubernetes security tools ... there are so freaking many of them; with different purposes, scopes and licenses."